 Types of Trekking in Nepal

-The popular trekking routes of Nepal have all the amenities and facilities and it is relatively safer than the off-the-beaten path trek.
+The popular trekking routes of Nepal have all the amenities and facilities and it is relatively safer than the off-the-beaten-path trek.
 However, we recommend doing the trek with a guide even on the popular routes.
-If you are trekking for the first time, we recommend you to be sticking to the given routes and always go for the trekking with a guide.
+If you are trekking for the first time, we recommend you to be sticking to the given routes and always go trekking with a guide.
 But if you are planning to take different experiences in the off-the-beaten trail, we recommend you to have an experienced guide and also research densely about the trek you are planning to do.

 The trail route mostly consists of rocks and flags.
 However, there might have snowfall sometimes.
 If snowfall erases the route, you can follow the rocks.

 Trekker’s group size

 An accompanying guide and a partner would help you to explore the trek easily.
 Having a guide within the trek helps you during hard situations.
 The guide is aware of all the possible safety during the hard times since the guide is experienced in tackling the situations in the Himalayas.
 The single traveler mostly chooses the trekking routes like Ghandruk, Ghorepani, Poon Hill, ABC, and Annapurna Circuit trek.
 As per the guide’s experience, the ideal group size is 4 to 10 people.